spm/spm/paper/paper.md

 - `SPM 25` will be the first version of SPM to be fully accessible from the Python programming language, without requiring MATLAB, using a new Python wrapper called [spm-python](https://github.com/spm/spm-python).
 This is in the final stages of development and will be released in the first quarter of 2025.

 - [SPM Standalone](https://www.fil.ion.ucl.ac.uk/spm/docs/installation/standalone/) is the compiled version of `SPM` that can be run from the command line without a MATLAB license.
 This enables people to run neuroimaging analyses from command line scripts written in any language, or using the GUI.
-It is now generated automatically with each new release, as part of the Github-based build process.
+It is now generated automatically with each new release, as part of the GitHub-based build process.

-- [Docker and Singularity containers](https://www.fil.ion.ucl.ac.uk/spm/docs/installation/containers/) are additionally provided and are now generated automatically as part of SPM's Github build process.
+- [Docker and Singularity containers](https://www.fil.ion.ucl.ac.uk/spm/docs/installation/containers/) are additionally provided and are now generated automatically as part of SPM's GitHub build process.

 # Software versions